petlove/pitbull/README.md

 ## Static Authentication

-Send a header with the name equal `config.static.header` with the value equal `config.static.token`.
+Send a header with the name equal to `config.static.header` with the value equal to `config.static.token`.

 After it, you need to include `Pitbull::Strategies::Static` in your controller or inherit the controller `Pitbull::Strategies::StaticController`.